Find Affordable College Courses

 Tallahassee, FL

-Florida State University did quite well in this year’s ranking of the best value schools for economics students.
-It came in at #6 on the list.
+With a ranking of #6, Florida State University did quite well on this year’s best value schools for economics students.
 Florida State is a fairly large public school located in the medium-sized city of Tallahassee.

 Florida State undergraduate students pay an average of $21,683 in tuition and fees each year.
 On average, economics graduates from Florida State take out $20,875 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $130.